ButterMeElmo/clashBot/README.md

 In config_bot.json, the token comes from the supercell developer center api.

 Everything in config_bot.py is from discord.
+Follow directions for creating a discord bot, you will need the token, app id, and channel ids.

 On your initial setup, you need to have two sets of data.